eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-setup-cli.md

 Starts ARTIK and its services using `docker-compose`.
 If the system cannot find a valid configuration it will perform an `init`.
 Every `start` and `restart` will run a `config` to generate a new configuration set using the latest configuration.
 The starting sequence will perform pre-flight testing to see if any ports required by ARTIK are currently used by other services and post-flight checks to verify access to key APIs.

 ### stop
-Stops all of the ARTIK service containers and removes them.
+By default, perform a graceful stop by stopping all services.
+This can be turned off with `--force` flag Then it stops all of the ARTIK service containers and removes them.

 ### test
 Performs some tests on your local instance of ARTIK.
 It can for example check the ability to create a workspace, start the workspace by using a custom Workspace runtime and then use it.